 - Organisation and optimisation of data storage and access

 - Data governance.
 All established data systems require monitoring, support and validation

 The latter item is worthy of particular attention.
 Data engineers use ETL (extract, transform and load) systems to extract, transform and load information into a data warehouse.
 Data can be stored and exchanged in various formats, the entire set of which can be divided into binary, using any sequence of binary data, and text, based on plain text.

-An important condition for data processing is to bring such data to a single standard, uniformity.
-To achieve this aim, the main (target) format is most often determined, to which the data taken from different sources are reduced.
+It is important to bring all data to a single standard.
 Thus, in the transformation process, the data are first extracted, then the source formats are compared, and the target format is determined.
 The transformation process ends by converting the data and saving them in an already-transformed form.
 Transformation can be done manually, using programming languages, as well as using developed or cloud-based ETL systems.

 Data warehouse engineer

 Data warehouse engineers create and manage corporate data warehouses.
 These experts maintain a full stack of data warehouses — from design to deployment and customisation.
 These specialists also code and design data warehouse software and ETL, and they are responsible for corporate applications for working with data as well as for the relationship between local and cloud infrastructures.
 Working with all the stakeholders, the data warehouse engineer optimises warehouse functioning, troubleshoots data access problems and analyses queries.

 Data warehouse engineers are also responsible for data migration — moving data from one warehouse to another.
 For example, migrations from servers to the cloud or from one cloud to another are widespread.